HSBC vs NatWest business account – which one should you choose?

 | Industry exclusions | Yes (high-risk sectors excluded) | Yes (e.g. money services) |

-Takeaway: both are accessible to UK businesses, but NatWest’s verification process is faster and fully digital, while HSBC’s Kinetic still relies on more traditional checks.
+Takeaway: both are accessible to UK businesses, but NatWest’s process is slightly faster, while HSBC’s Kinetic uses in-app verification and credit checks.

 Pricing and fees